-It is worth-mentioning that the analogue of this problem when $\X$ is an order-2 tensor, i.e., a matrix, has been previously studied in the context of matrix denoising in \cite{candes2013unbiased,donoho2014minimax,gavish2014optimal,cai2016rate}.
+It is worth mentioning that the analog of this problem when $\X$ is an order-2 tensor, i.e., a matrix, has been previously studied in the context of matrix denoising in \cite{candes2013unbiased,donoho2014minimax,gavish2014optimal,cai2016rate}.
 For the matrix denoising problem, the best low-rank matrix approximation provides the optimal results, which can be calculated efficiently via singular value decomposition, as guaranteed by the well-regarded Eckart-Young-Mirsky Theorem.

-Although there have been significant efforts to develop methodologies and theories for matrix SVD or matrix denoising, there is a paucity of literature on the analogous question for tensors of order three or higher.
-In fact, SVD for high-order tensors is much more difficult than its counterpart for matrices in various of aspects.
+Although there have been significant efforts in developing methodologies and theories for matrix SVD or matrix denoising, there is a paucity of literature on the analogous question for tensors of order three or higher.
+In fact, SVD for high-order tensors is much more difficult than its counterpart for matrices in various aspects.
 First, tensors have more involved structures along three or more ways, while the traditional tools for matrices could typically incorporate two ways.
-As we will see later, one could achieve sub-optimal result by simply ignoring the structure beyond two ways.
+As we will see later, one may achieve a sub-optimal result by simply ignoring the structure beyond two ways.
 Second, many operations for matrices, such as operator norm, singular value decomposition, are either not well defined or computational NP-hard for high-order tensors \citep{hillar2013most}.
-Third, high-order tensor is often accompanied with high-dimensionality.
-For incidence, a 500-by-500-by-500 tensor is comprised of more than 12,500,000 entries, which imposes significant computational challenges.
-All these characteristics make the tensor SVD distinct from the classical matrix problems.
+Third, high-order tensors often bring about high-dimensionality and impose significant computational challenges.
+For example, a 500-by-500-by-500 tensor contains 12,500,000 entries.
+All these characteristics make the tensor SVD distinct from the classical matrix setting.